SCGP’s Commitment to Sustainable Supply Chains

 Target

-100% suppliers of the procurement spend pass the annual ESG risk assessment every year.
+100% suppliers in procurement value pass the annual ESG risk assessment every year.

 Strategy